ShufflerBardOnTheEdge/MemPrO/MemPrO_tutorials.md

 In my case MemPrO found two possible orientations.
 Each orientation has 6 numbers associated with it.
 The first is its rank.
 Let us look at the rank 1 orientation.
 > 1    -71.372    93.75    -71.372    173.346    155273.357

 The second number represents the relative potential of the orientation, where 0 would be a protein fully in solvent.
 So here we can see that rank 1 orientation has lower potential than if the protein were not in the membrane which is a good sign.
 The third number is the percent of configurations that minimised to this particular orientation, a value of 93.75% indicates a high confidence, though a low value doesn't always mean low confidence.
 The fourth number should be very close to the second but otherwise can be ignored.
 The fith number inidcates the calculated depth of the minima, the higher the more stable the orientation is.
-The sixth and final number is a value calculated from the other values shown by which the orientations are ranked, this value can only be used to compare orientations from the same run of		for i in add_reses:
+The sixth and final number is a value calculated from the other values shown by which the orientations are ranked, this value can only be used to compare orientations from the same run of MemPrO.
-			ori.add_Reses(i,args.additional_residues_itp_file)
-			ori.add_AtomToBeads(args.residue_cg_file.lstrip("/")+"/"+i+".pdb") MemPrO.

 Knowing now what these numbers mean hopefully one can see, in this case, the rank 1 orientation is a very stable and deep minima, while any others are very much not.
 We can now look at orientations.pdb.